akanksha-atrey/akanksha-atrey.github.io/index.md

 ## About Me

+I am a Researcher in the Autonomous Systems Research Department at [Nokia Bell Labs](https://www.bell-labs.com/#gref), where I work on AI/ML systems, decentralized energy systems, autonomous networks, and Web3 infrastructure.
-My current research interests lie at the intersection of machine learning and edge computing with a focus on applications in IoT and mobile computing.
-My work has spanned over building systems for machine learning that enable explainability and generalizability, building trustworthy and privacy-preserving ML systems, and designing machine learning solutions for ubiquitous computing.

-Particularly, my PhD thesis focused on characterizing, evaluating and building trustworthy and privacy-preserving machine learning systems on resource-constrained edge environments.
+My prior work has spanned over building systems for machine learning that enable explainability and generalizability, building trustworthy and privacy-preserving ML systems, and designing machine learning solutions for ubiquitous computing.
+My PhD thesis focused on characterizing, evaluating and building trustworthy and privacy-preserving machine learning systems for resource-constrained edge environments.

-Prior to joining UMass, I was a software engineer at IBM where I worked on the z/OS Mainframe.
+Prior to joining graduate school, I was a software engineer at IBM where I worked on the z/OS Mainframe.
 I completed my Bachelor of Science in Mathematics and Computer Science from the [University at Albany, SUNY](https://www.albany.edu/).

-Starting October, I will be joining [Nokia Bell Labs](https://www.bell-labs.com/#gref) as a Research Scientist in the Autonomous Systems Research Department.

 ---

 ## Recent News

+* I joined [Nokia Bell Labs](https://www.bell-labs.com/#gref) as a Researcher.
+(Nov 2023)
 * I successfully defended my PhD thesis!
 (Sep 2023)
 * Our paper titled "W4-Groups: Modeling the Who, What, When and Where of Group Behavior Via Mobility Sensing" has been accepted at the [ACM CSCW 2024](https://cscw.acm.org/2023/).
 (Sep 2023)
 * Our paper titled "SODA: Protecting Proprietary Information in On-Device Machine Learning Models" has been accepted at the [ACM/IEEE SEC 2023](http://acm-ieee-sec.org/2023/).
 (Sep 2023)